SethDKelly/CodeBuildBrowser/README.md

 # CodeBuildBrowser

-Small Flask-based frontend and agent layer that integrates with Ollama models.
+Minimal Flask web UI and agent layer for local Ollama models.

-Purpose
-- Provide a minimal web UI to chat with a local Ollama model, check model health, and inspect outputs.

-Dependencies
-- See `requirements.txt` for Python dependencies.
-Install with `pip install -r requirements.txt`.
-- Ollama (local model runtime) is required to run models locally.
-Follow the official installer at https://ollama.ai.

-Quick start
+## Features
+- Chat with Ollama models via web interface
+- Health and capabilities endpoints
+- Simple JSON viewer

+## Setup
 1. Clone the repository and open a terminal in the repo root.
-2. Create and activate a virtual environment, then install Python dependencies.
+2. Create and activate a Python virtual environment, then install dependencies:

 <details>
 <summary>Windows (PowerShell)</summary>